TMDStudios/StudyRoom/README.md

 ![Game Room Logo](/media/studyBg.png)

 Study Room is an open-source platform for students to improve their English vocabulary and grammar.
-There are currently three different activities to choose from; Fill in the Blanks, Regular & Irregular Verbs, and Conjugation.
+There are currently four different activities to choose from; Fill in the Blanks, Regular & Irregular Verbs, Conjugation, and Unscramble the Word.
 Each activity is broken down into ten levels, five of which are currently available.

 >You can see the website here: https://studyroom.tmdstudios.net